toolateralus/VM/lemur-vdk/computer.utils/tutorials - wip/terminal-and-aliases.md

-### Command Prompt Aliases and Scripts
+### Terminal Aliases and Scripts

 ---

-Writing console commands can be helpful to make a non-gui task into a single command Line call
+Writing console commands can be helpful to make a non-gui task into a single command line call

-To define a console command, first you must make a .js command file, write a script to be executed when the command is called. in your startup.js file, include an alias call that declares the identifier for the alias (command name) and the relative/absoluet path to the file, which is always valid as long as it's underneath the `computer[id]` directory.(id is the number preceding the computer in the file strucutre)
+To define a console command, first you must make a .js command file, write a script to be executed when the command is called. in your startup.js file, include an alias call that declares the identifier for the alias (command name) and the relative/absoluet path to the file, which is always valid as long as it's underneath the `computer[id]` directory.(id is the number after the computer in the file strucutre)
 <details>
 <summary> Basics/Tutorial </summary>